Quentinrezzo/Final-Project-Formula1/project_report.md

 ## IV.
 Results
 This section presents and interprets the main results obtained from the Random Forest models used to predict Formula 1 race outcomes.
-The analysis focuses on two main aspects:
-- quantitative performance, through metrics such as Accuracy and ROC–AUC
-- comparative insights, highlighting how the model behaves across Grand Prix and Sprint race formats

 ### Model Comparison Table
-To assess predictive robustness, multiple Random Forest models were trained and evaluated across several targets.
+To assess predictive robustness, several Random Forest models were trained and evaluated across multiple targets.
 The table below summarizes their respective training, validation, and testing periods, along with the resulting performance metrics:

 | Target             | Train Years      | Val Years | Test Years | Test Accuracy | Test ROC–AUC | Race Type
 | ------------------ | ---------------- | --------- | ---------- | ------------- | ------------ | --------- |